rubycocos/feedparser/README.md

 TBD

+## Install

+Just install the gem:

+    $ gem install feedparser

 ## License

-The `feedutils` scripts are dedicated to the public domain.
+The `feedparser` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

+## Questions?
+Comments?

+Send them along to the [Planet Pluto and Friends Forum/Mailing List](http://groups.google.com/group/feedreader).
+Thanks!